vpnagraj/vpnagraj/_posts/notes/2015-12-08-calculating-geographic-distance-with-r.markdown

 title: Calculating Geographic Distance With R
 modified:
 categories: notes
-excerpt: a brief tutorial that introduces two methods for iteratively computing map distance
+excerpt: a brief discussion of two methods for computing map distance
-tags: [geocoding, gis, google]
+tags: [geocoding, gis, google, r]
 image:
   feature:
 date: 2015-12-08T15:27:43-05:00
+comments: true
+share: false
 ---

 I've been working on an analysis that requires distance measurements as data points.
 The original dataset only had place names (as strings) so I had to do some geocoding before I could perform my distance calculations.
 I've used the *ggmap* package (... an R interface to the [Google Maps API](https://developers.google.com/maps/documentation/geocoding/intro?csw=1)) to do this kind of thing in the past, but I haven't documented that work before now.